 The Local-First Thesis

-As framed by researchers at Ink & Switch, local-first software prioritizes ownership, long-term data preservation, user control, and zero-knowledge storage configurations, allowing applications to function seamlessly offline and retain immutable logs.
+As framed by researchers at Ink & Switch, local-first software prioritizes ownership, long-term data preservation, user control, and privacy-preserving storage patterns, allowing applications to function seamlessly offline and retain immutable logs.

 2. Technical Foundations: Bringing Local Smart Tools to Your Mac